lyteabovenyte/peTrain/README.md

 - changing simple CorssModalAttention to ViLBERT and CrossModalTransformer improved the generalization by **18.1%**
 - improving **memory management**, optimization strategy and tuning learning rate and initialization plus using pre-trained encoders like **DistilBERT**, **ViT encoder** and **MobileNet** lang-encoder dropped loss by **98%** to *0.026* and lead to performance prior to last stage and basic strcuture in contrast with being more computationally expensive. memory management is more efficient and also leads to overfit. data augmentation is needed for better data and it's gonna be the next stage to tune dataset for more diverse set of instructions and pathways.
 - Integrating explicit depth fusion strategies to visual encoders improved performance by **11.54%** prior to the previous stage and dropped the loss to *0.023*.
+- Integrating *LAW supervision* improved performance by ***94.78%** prior to last stage and dropped loss to *0.0012*, needs for GPU and Habitat are getting more to train on full-episodes and getting observation on training.

 ##### Usage: